Animation Graduate Programs

 Explore current methods of animation, visual effects production, and their historical and cultural contexts.

 The typical timeline to graduation is three years.
 In their first year, Animation MFA students take courses in animation aesthetics and histories, which anchors their subsequent coursework in creative inquiry and production practices.
-After a combination of prescribed and free electives, including the opportunity to take courses outside ATEC, in their third year, Animation MFA students devote their time to creating their final capstone project.
-An MFA student at ATEC also can expect to be introduced to or further explore the vibrant Dallas arts scene, with which our faculty and students are heavily engaged.
+An MFA student in Animation also can expect to be introduced to or further explore the vibrant Dallas arts scene, with which our faculty and students are heavily engaged.
 MFA students also have opportunities to serve as teaching assistants to develop their pedagogical skills.

 In addition to working closely with our award-winning faculty, MFA students join a cross-disciplinary cohort of graduate students pursuing creative and critical forms of inquiry.
-All graduate students have the opportunity to participate in ATEC’s interdisciplinary lab spaces, including those dedicated to animation, and each year ATEC hosts various showcases featuring students’ work.
+All graduate students have the opportunity to participate in the Bass School’s interdisciplinary lab spaces, including those dedicated to animation, and each year the Bass School hosts various showcases featuring students’ work.
 Our Animation MFA students have gone on to careers in the animation industry and in academia.

-To learn more about our MFA in ATEC: Animation pathway, attend a Graduate Studies Overview Session.
+To learn more about our MFA in Animation, attend a Graduate Studies Overview Session.
 During these information sessions, our academic advisors provide an overview of our programs, the application and admissions process, funding opportunities, and are available to answer your questions.
 You also can learn more about graduate degree program policies and procedures here: List of Graduate Degree Program Policies and Procedures.

 Meet Professors You Will Never Forget